chenkennt/Whiteboard/README.md

    npm start
    ```

 3. Now you need a public accessible endpoint so that Azure SignalR Service can invoke you.
-We  and configure upstream urls for WebSocket callbacks.
 We can use [ngrok](https://www.ngrok.com/) to achieve it.
 Install ngrok and use the following command to start it:
    ```
    ngrok http 8080
    ```